 About a year after his grandson Archie's birth, Ferdinand Kowitz, Sr. died at his home on the North Side on August 16, 1897.
 According to Roots & Wings, at the time of his death, Ferdinand "left about $600,000.00 in cash alone" to his heirs.
 He also left quite a bit of real estate, both in the vicinity of his home and former brewery on the North Side, and over the border in Dakota County.
 Some of this land was apparently rented out and producing income, which Ferdinand designated for his widow, though the land was to be held by his youngest son Herman until he reached the age of 21.
 Herman was 16 when his father died.
 When Herman reached 21 this real estate was to be sold and the proceeds divided up, with one third going to Ferdinand's widow Katrina and the remainder divided equally among his other children, except that the children were not to be given their shares until they reached the age of 24.
 One wonders if it occurred to Herman to ask why the money should be divided when he turned 21 but not given to him until three years later.

 While Charles Jr. prepared to risk his life on and off the basketball court in the Philippines, his father lost his.
 The trouble started the previous winter.
-On December 27, 1897 Charles Sr. was driving his carriage along "College Bluff" (probably College Avenue) when he experienced an "apoplectic stroke".
+On December 27, 1897 Charles Sr. was driving his carriage along "College Bluff" (probably College Avenue) in Red Wing when he experienced an "apoplectic stroke".
 He was found at 5 pm, lying on the ground beside the carriage, unconscious but still holding the horse's reins.
 He faded in and out of consciousness for several days but seemed much improved by early January.
 Still, he never returned to his old self, and at 10 o'clock on the morning of June 1 he finally succumbed.

 When Charles returned from the war in 1899, he took over for his father and ran the business with one of his brothers.
 Charles's b-ball companions also returned, and the team went through several name changes, from Company G to the Red Wing Athletic Club to the Foresters and, fnally, to the Red Men.
 With Charles as team captain this outfit grew into a regional legend until its demise in 1911.